– Feature Article – Looking Good: Techniques for Finishing Your Car

 Next, it is time to proceed to …

 As you probably know, sanding involves smoothing the car, starting with a coarse grit paper and progressing towards a fine grit paper.
 A good grit progression is 60, 120, 240, and 400.
-This can of coarse vary, but the ultimate goal is to create a very smooth finish, free of defects and scratches.
+This can of course vary, but the ultimate goal is to create a very smooth finish, free of defects and scratches.

 Sanding flat surfaces is greatly simplified by using a sanding block.
 A sanding block is designed to hold 1/4 of a sheet of standard sandpaper.
 It has a padded surface which helps make the finish very smooth.
 When selecting a sanding block, try to find one that can be easily held by your child (not too wide or heavy).